IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ### 4.1 - gitClone.sh

-Script to clone a repository to Unix System Services.
+Script to clone a repository to z/OS UNIX System Services.
 Please note that it is not pulling for updates.

 #### Invocation